beyzanc/Patika.dev-Sipay-.Net-Bootcamp-Final-Case/README.md

 ## Token Service

-The ResiPay application includes a "TokenService" responsible for generating and validating JSON Web Tokens (JWT).
+The ResiPay application includes a "TokenService" responsible for generating and validating **JSON Web Tokens** (JWT).
 However, due to time constraints, this service is currently not actively utilized in the project.

 ### Functionality:

 **GenerateToken:** The "GenerateToken" method generates a JWT for a given user.
-It includes the user's ID as a claim and sets the token's expiration to 3 days from the current date.
+It includes the user's ID as a claim and sets the token's expiration to *7 days from the current date*.

 **ValidateToken:** The "ValidateToken" method validates a provided JWT.
 It checks the token's signature, expiration, and issuer without validating the audience.
 If the token is valid, it extracts the user's ID from the token's claims.

-### Not in Active Use:

-*As of the current implementation, the token service is not actively utilized in the ResiPay project.
-It remains a part of the codebase and can be utilized for authentication and authorization purposes in future enhancements.*

 ## Fluent Validation